 As a principle, self-sufficiency, self-reliance, and individualism defined young nations like the United States, catapulting it upon the world stage as a global leader after spending time racked in debt and in England’s shadow.
 By establishing its own industry, its own institutions (including those of a financial nature) and its own military might, the United States transcended the tangled webs of interdependency locking Europe’s ever-shifting, fragile alliances together.

-The evolution of human civilization along the lines of socioeconomics and technology has changed the roles, effectiveness and relevancy of those industries and institutions that had once made America great and in turn, those nations that had attempted to emulate such features have now all found themselves within the same boat – the boat of globalization.
+The evolution of human civilization along the lines of socioeconomics and technology has changed the roles, effectiveness, and relevancy of those industries and institutions that had once made America great and in turn, those nations that had attempted to emulate such features have now all found themselves within the same boat – the boat of globalization.

 Globalization is the hitherto pinnacle of interdependency, crippling any nation that falls foul of those sitting at the center of this entangled geopolitical order.
-There are many examples of nations that haven fallen foul including Cuba, Iraq, Iran and more recently Russia.
+There are many examples of nations that have fallen foul including Cuba, Iraq, Iran and more recently Russia.
 In each case, respective economies depended heavily upon imports or exports or both.
 The response in defense against crippling economic warfare is self-sufficiency.

 In Cuba, urban agriculture became a necessity long before it became a trend in urban centers elsewhere around the world.
 Iran has become independent in many aspects including arms manufacturing.
 Iraq, it can be said, was ultimately undone by sanctions combined with military invasion and occupation by the United States.
 Now in Russia, we see a nation first shifting its markets toward friendlier allies, then attempting to develop itself from within.